-★ We can't advise you in relation to court procedure for any Civil Claims in England & Wales which fall outside of the small claims limits.

-- We can't provide advice or guidance in relation to the Appeals process for Scotland, or Northern Ireland. - X We can't advise you about the misselling of financial products. - We can't advise you about wayleave agreements or rights and obligations arising from property deeds.

-We can't advise you about Civil Claims arising from disputes with water companies, or any disputes with water companies in Northern Ireland We can't advise you about disputes arising out of education law unless it relates to an underlying contractual dispute such as non performance of paid for service, or billing disputes.We can't advise you about any tax related issues
+X We can't advise you in relation to court procedure for any Civil Claims which fall outside of the small claims limits in England & Wales, Scotland and Northern Ireland.
+X We can't advise you about the Appeals process for Scotland or Northern Ireland. \ We can't advise you about the misselling of financial products.
+X We can't advise you about wayleave agreements or rights and obligations arising from property deeds.
+X We can't advise you about Civil Claims arising from disputes with water companies, or any disputes with water companies in Northern Ireland X We can't advise you about disputes arising out of education law unless it relates to an underlying contractual dispute such as non performance of paid for service, or billing disputes. \ We can't advise you about any tax related issues